Hero Background

 • Countertops are templated and installed

-• Flooring is completed (if not done earlier)
+• Flooring is completed (if not already done)

 • Backsplash installation begins